jakubklinger/Financial-Operations-Team-Productivity-Tracker/README.md

 <li>Productivity was being tracked manually.</li>
 <li>Different work types have different complexity.</li>
 <li>Raw task counts aren't sufficient for fair productivity comparison.</li>
-<li>Managers need an easy way to monitor trends.</li>li>
+<li>Managers need an easy way to monitor trends.</li>
 </ul>

 💡 Solution

 These problems could be solved with an Excel tool that will combines several functionalities with an easy-to-use interface.
 This tool utilizes control buttons and VBA code as well as PivotTable/Chart functionality.
 Daily calculations of productivity could be an excellent solution for self-assessment of employee results.
 Additionally, this tool can be utilized as a part of the productivity assetments by analysts and managers.
-A feedback worksheet was added for a continous improvement.
+A feedback worksheet was added for a continuous improvement.

 🎯 **Objectives**
 <ul>
 <li>Tracking daily productivity based on several different work types with assigned weights</li>
 <li>Providing an easy-to-use tool for employees that can be used further by analysts and managers</li>
-<li>Utilizing weiged sums for the calculations</li>
+<li>Utilizing weighted sums for the calculations</li>
 <li>Conditional formating assigned to productivity values</li>
-<li>Implementing simple VBA script to minimalize manual input and automate reccuring actions (adding a line for a new date and preparing charts)</li>
+<li>Implementing simple VBA script to minimalize manual input and automate reccurring actions (adding a line for a new date and preparing charts)</li>
 </ul>

 📋 **Files**
 Financial Operations Team Productivity Tracker Ver 1.0.xlsm